-I love Sundays in Bologna‘s historic centre.
-With the streets empty of traffic, pedestrians and cyclists reign supreme on the ancient cobblestones.
+I love Sundays in Bologna!
+With the streets in the historic centre empty of traffic, pedestrians and cyclists reign supreme on the ancient cobblestones.
 Locals come out in full force to shop, eat and wander around the markets.
 The Piazza Maggiore and the adjacent Piazza del Nettuno (with its famous Fountain of Neptune) are the focal points, where tourists and locals alike gather – there’s always something going on here, from cooking demonstrations and exhibitions to festivals and concerts.

 Around the square, street performers entertained the crowds with mini-concerts.
 The bubble-makers were a big hit with the kids!

 There’s more to do on Sundays in Bologna.
 Locals cram into Via Pescherie Vecchie in the Quadrilatero district, just off Piazza Maggiore, for street food and a glass of wine.

 Another hotspot is the Piazza Santo Stefano – its Sunday flea and antique market draws large crowds!

 And if you’d like to treat yourself to some divine gelato, head over to Cremeria Santo Stefano (Via Santo Stefano 70) or Cremeria Funivia at Piazza Cavour, two of my favourite gelaterias in Bologna!